-- A) You need time off to vote and it is impractical to vote before or after your hours of employment; - B) You are an acting volunteer firefighter, emergency medical technician, volunteer ambulance driver or attendant, or reserve member of a police department or a sheriff's department; or - C) Your absence from the job is necessary to meet a disaster or emergency and your appointing authority approves it.
+- 1. You need time off to vote and it is impractical to vote before or after your hours of employment; - 2.
+You are an acting volunteer firefighter, emergency medical technician, volunteer ambulance driver or attendant, or reserve member of a police department or a sheriff's department; or - 3.
+Your absence from the job is necessary to meet a disaster or emergency and your appointing authority approves it.
 (NRS 281.147, 284.357, 293.463, NAC 284.582, 284.587)

-Military Leave

-If you are an active member of the Reserves or National Guard, you will be given a leave of absence with pay for 15 working days in any one calendar year in order to perform active military duty.
+Military Leave - If you are an active member of the Reserves or National Guard, you will be given a leave of absence with pay for 15 working days in any one calendar year in order to perform active military duty.

 If you are required to perform active military service (e.g., service in time of war) during your employment with the State of Nevada, you will be granted a leave of absence for the period of your military service plus a period up to 90 days.
-If your gross State pay is more than your gross military pay, you will be eligible to receive differential pay to supplement your military pay.

-Information regarding military service rights, as they apply to State employees, is available at http://dop.nv.gov/USERRAOverview.pdf or by request from the Department of Personnel.
+If your gross state pay is more than your gross military pay, you will be eligible to receive differential pay to supplement your military pay.
+Information regarding military service rights, as they apply to state employees, Uniformed Services Employment & Reemployment Rights Act (USERRA) Overview is available by request from Human Resource Management.
 (NRS 281.145, 284.359)

-Release Time for State Examinations

-Release time during normal working hours is provided for an employee who has qualified to participate in any examination given by the Department of Personnel provided reasonable notice is given to the employee's immediate supervisor.
-The formal interview with the hiring State agency is considered part of the examination process.
+Release Time for State Examinations - Release time during normal working hours is provided for an employee who has qualified to participate in any examination given by Human Resource Management provided reasonable notice is given to the employee's immediate supervisor.
+The formal interview with the hiring state agency is considered part of the examination process.
 Release time within the normal workday will be considered the same as time worked.
-However, hours exceeding the normal workday or workweek do not qualify for overtime.
+However, hours used for this purpose exceeding the normal workday or workweek does not qualify for overtime.
 (NAC 284.353)

-Leave of Absence Without Pay

-A leave of absence without pay may be approved for up to one year by the appointing authority for any satisfactory reason.
+Leave of Absence without Pay - A leave of absence without pay may be approved for up to one year by the appointing authority for any satisfactory reason.
 The Personnel Commission, upon recommendation of the appointing authority, may grant a leave of absence without pay in excess of one year for purposes deemed beneficial to the public service.
 (NRS 284.360, NAC 284.578-284.580)

-Shift Trading

-An employee may enter into a written agreement to trade shifts with another employee who is employed by the same state agency if each employee who enters into the agreement does so voluntarily, performs work in the same class, and obtains approval from the appointing authority.
+Shift Trading - An employee may enter into a written agreement to trade shifts with another employee who is employed by the same state agency if each employee who enters into the agreement does so voluntarily, performs work in the same class, and obtains approval from the appointing authority.
 (NAC 284.228)

-Reporting Absences

-If you are absent from work, you are required to report the reason for the absence to your supervisor or designated representative as prescribed by your agency.
+Reporting Absences - If you are absent from work, you are required to report the reason for the absence to your supervisor or designated representative as prescribed by your agency.
 You are also required to record the absence on your timesheet.